TheWizOfAWS/LocalHTTPSServer/README.md

 Requirements
 Requires that Node.js is installed (https://nodejs.org/en/).
 The server was developed using Node.js version 8.9.1, but should work with newer versions.
 The install and startserver scripts will run on Mac and Linux.
 It may also work on Windows Subsystem for Linux.

+Notes: Since the certificate used is self signed browsers will give you a warning if you don't trust the certificate authority.
+If you don't trust the certificate then you will need to click advanced in most browsers and allow the page to load.